 How to sell my real estate brokerage?
 It can be an intimidating question.

-Finding another agent who is compatible with the way you operate your business is the most critical aspect here.
+Finding another real estate broker who is compatible with the way you operate your business is critical.

-The continuity of marketing is the second most crucial component of the puzzle.
+Marketing is also a crucial component of the puzzle.
 If your clients know you by your first name (rather than a “group” name), that’s something to think about.

 Consider this: If you’ve been conducting business as your first and last name throughout your whole career, the cash flow stops with you.